sneaker-rohit/scripts/README.md

 3. tcp-wrappers -> shows all the applications that provide a support for TCP wrappers.

 4. update-distro -> upgrade your Debian distribution.

+5. system-hardening -> protection against common attacks and some performance tuning for servers.